-Where two or more codes have the same precedence then all calls to tet\result() with one of those codes are ignored except the first such call.
+Where two or more codes have the same precedence then all calls to tet_result() with one of those codes are ignored except the first such call.

-The tet\result() function should not be called from a test case start up or clean up function.
+The tet_result() function should only be called from within the scope of a test purpose function.
+It must not be called from a test case start up or clean up function.